- Londoners consume more plastic bottled water per person than anywhere else in England.

-The London Assembly Environment Committee is investigating the environmental impacts caused by the use of plastic water bottles in the capital.
-During the investigation, the Committee will examine:
+The London Assembly Environment Committee investigated the environmental impacts of plastic water bottles in London.
+The findings include:

-- the extent of bottled water consumption in London
+- ending the sale of plastic bottled water on GLA premises